mastodon/mastodon/CONTRIBUTING.md

 be submitted to [GitHub Issues].
 Please use the search function to make sure there are not duplicate bug reports or feature requests.

+## Security Issues

+If you believe you have identified a security issue in Mastodon or our own apps, check [SECURITY].

 ## Translations

 Translations are community contributed via [Crowdin].
 They are periodically